-David started with CTP in 2011 and since then has grown to play a vital role in orchestrating and leading all of CTP's construction across our largest portfolio in the Czech Republic, our largest market.
-He has an MBA in Strategic Management from Nottingham Trent University and over 20 years of experience in construction and real estate.
+David started with CTP in 2011 and since then has grown to play a vital role in orchestrating and leading all of CTP's construction across our largest portfolio in Czechia.
+He has an MBA focused in Strategic Management from Nottingham Trent University and over 20 years of experience in construction and real estate.